Operation Blacklist Forty: Occupation

-The American occupation force composed of 45,000 men from the United States Army's XXIV Corps.
+The American occupation force was composed of 45,000 men from the United States Army's XXIV Corps.
 The first of the American forces to arrive in Korea was a small advanced party that landed at Kimpo Airfield near Seoul on September 4, 1945.
 Another small advanced party, consisting of fourteen men of the 7th Infantry Division, sailed into Inchon on September 8, and the main landing began on the following day.
 According to author Paul M. Edwards, the United States government had little interest in Korea, and relied on General Douglas MacArthur, who was in command of the occupation of Japan, to make most of the post-war decisions.
 MacArthur, however, was already "overloaded" with the work that needed to be done in Japan, so he ordered the commander of Operation Blacklist Forty, Lieutenant General John R. Hodge, to maintain a "harsh" occupation of Korea.
 Hodge set up his headquarters at the Bando Hotel in Seoul, established a military government, declared English to be the official language of Korea, and began the process of building an independent Korean government that was friendly to the United States.

 Hodge was considered a great battlefield commander, but a poor diplomat.
 There is little doubt he disliked Koreans, and was ignorant of their culture and how it differed from that of the Japanese.
 As a result, Hodge made many mistakes, including issuing an order to his men to "treat the Koreans as enemies."
 Furthermore, due to a shortage of manpower, Hodge allowed the old Japanese police force to remain on duty for crowd control and similar work.
 He also retained the colonial Japanese government, at least initially, until he could find suitable American replacements.
 However, following a complaint from the Korean people, the American military government in Tokyo officially had Korea removed from Japan's political and administrative control on October 2, 1945.
 Thus, the Japanese administrators were removed from power, although many were henceforth employed as advisors to their American replacements.
 Edwards says that General Hodge's most significant contribution to the occupation was the alignment of his military government with that of Korea's wealthy anti-Communist faction, and the promotion of men who had previously collaborated with the Japanese into positions of authority.